veekaybee/HFSizeCalc-Firefox/README.md

 ## Contributing

-Contributions are welcome to improve HFSizeCalc.
+Contributions are welcome to improve HFSizeCalc-Firefox.
 If you find any issues or have enhancement suggestions, please open an issue or submit a pull request.